 Even when we do gather to pray corporately, most of the time we wander off by our selves and pray alone.
 I’m pretty sure that’s not what Jesus had in mind when He talked about “two or three being gathered” in His name.

-I think our generation has screwed-up prayer because we have lost touch with the purpose of prayer.
-Prayer is not about getting God to do the stuff we want or getting stuff from God.
-Prayer is about getting our purposes aligned with His and getting the spiritual power we need to do the stuff that really matters.
+We have lost touch with the purpose of prayer.
+Prayer is not about convincing God to do what we want or getting a blessing from God.
+Prayer is about becoming spiritually aware, getting our purposes aligned with His and receiving the spiritual power we need to do the things that really matter to God.